Honey Oatmeal Raisin Cookie

-Driving along the tree-lined road in Harleysville, Pennsylvania whose outskirts contain homes and businesses among the bustling suburbs you come to a curve, a large painted stone announces Quarry Hill Farm.
-Making a left then maneuvering up the winding, twisted drive you pass a home of architectural beauty resembling a smaller version of a French Chateau en route to what appears as a spankin brand new barn surrounding landscapes so pristine you wonder to yourself could this really be a farm.
-A brief few minutes later, a striking woman strides up the hill to the barn where I am located and greets me with a casual friendliness, in just one hour this very smart woman shares enough educated information to fill a small book in not as many words, meet Sloane Six.
+Driving along the tree-lined road in Harleysville, Pennsylvania whose outskirts host homes and businesses among the bustling suburbs you come to a curve, then a large painted stone marking the entrance to Quarry Hill Farm.
+Making a left and then maneuvering up the winding, twisted drive you pass a home resembling a French Chateau en route to what appears as a spanking brand new barn surrounding landscapes so pristine you wonder to yourself if this could really be a farm.
+A brief few minutes later, a striking woman strides up the hill to the barn with a casual friendliness.
+In just one hour she shares enough educated information to fill a small book.
+Meet Sloane Six.

-Part of the aimed solution envisioning beyond organic at Quarry Hill Farms is in raising the most nutritionally dense food possible and with that naturally producing the pure and good natural flavor, the intended way food should taste.”We provide a production system that sustains the health of soils, ecosystems, and people.”
+Part of the aimed solution envisioning beyond organic at Quarry Hill Farms is towards raising the most nutritionally dense food possible resulting in naturally producing pure and good flavor, the intended way food should taste.”We provide a production system that sustains the health of soils, ecosystems, and people.”
 Six said.
-“It relies on ecological processes biodiversity and cycles adapted to local conditions rather than the use of inputs with adverse effects.
+“It relies on ecological processes, biodiversity, and cycles adapted to local conditions rather than the use of inputs with adverse effects.
 It benefits the environment and provides a healthier, good quality of life.”

-A segway within creating the proper balance is also raising healthy, happy animals with ultimate high producing nutritional values, and you might get an idea viewing a few of these photo shots that the animals on this farm are quite happy and content.
-The grown chickens shown above are generally out and about alongside the other animals raised at Quarry Hill, their temporary contained playground only due to allowing all of the new heirloom clover seeds planted throughout the large area to take growth.
+A segway within creating the proper balance is also raising healthy, happy animals with ultimate high-producing nutritional values, and you might get an idea viewing a few of these photo shots that the animals on this farm are happy and content.
+The grown chickens shown above are generally out and about alongside the other animals raised at Quarry Hill, their temporarily contained playground is only due to allowing all of the new heirloom clover seeds planted throughout the large area to take growth.

 The heirloom blackberry bushes shown below line the fences and beneath grows the heirloom mint.
-Tasting a mint leaf gave me an immediate sense on the nutrition density that Sloane speaks about on the heirloom varieties as this mint was the strongest flavored I have ever tasted along with being the strongest scented, remarkably unlike the potted plants one purchases at the local garden center for the annual home garden.
-If you have an interest in purchasing heirloom seeds Sloane Six mentions Fetco as one source.
+Tasting a mint leaf gave an immediate sense of the nutrition density that Sloane speaks about on the heirloom varieties as this mint was the strongest flavor I have ever tasted along with being the strongest scented.

-In the photo above red radishes poke out just beneath the bright green leaves.
-With an eye for aesthetic the Quarry Hill Farm plants assorted vegetables even as decorative flourish surrounding the barn and land areas.
+In the photo above red radishes poke out beneath the bright green leaves.
+With an eye for the aesthetic Quarry Hill Farm plants assorted vegetables even as decorative flourish surrounding the barn and land areas.

-And speaking of restaurants for those of you who are familiar with the former Mainland Inn in Harleysville, well this too now is part of the Quarry Hill Farm currently under renovation.
-Under the direction of two former Chefs from Le Bec Fin, Philadelphia, a sectioned area within the building will offer healthy food preparation Cooking Classes.
-The Dining area under the talented Chefs will feature the healthiest and nutritionally densest food available along with those of similar wine varietels.
+For those familiar with the former Mainland Inn in Harleysville, this too is now part of the Quarry Hill Farm currently under renovation.
+Under the direction of two former Chefs from Le Bec Fin, Philadelphia, a sectioned area within the building will offer healthy food preparation and Cooking Classes.
+The Dining area under the talented Chefs will feature the healthiest and nutritionally densest food available along with those of similar wine varietals.
 Catered food for venues hosted at the Barn then also prepared through the Mainland Inn, whose namesake will remain the same.

-An undergraduate of Barnard with a Masters from Columbia, this former Consultant launching Technologies, Sloane Six has also viewed firsthand segments within the food industry and those relating to food safety believing now that the application of returning back food practices of past then surpassing them, have benefits that far outweigh the trends that have come to be within the food system today.
-Six can easily educate on the proven values of Pastured Foods vs. Confinement Raised Commodities in the Nutrition Comparison Ranges including that a Pastured Egg contains a whopping 34% less cholesterol and 10% fewer calories than its supermarket variety and that Pastured meat contains about half of the fat along with a broad variety of the richest sources of cancer preventative benefits and then, healthy alternatives for losing weight while eating plenty of the good foods at the same time.
+An undergraduate of Barnard with a Master’s degree from Columbia University and former Consultant launching Technologies, Sloane Six has also viewed firsthand segments within the food industry relating to food safety.
+Sloan believes that the application of returning back to food practices of the past and then surpassing them offers benefits that far outweigh the trends that have come to the food system today.
+Six can easily educate on the proven values of Pastured Foods vs. Confinement Raised Commodities in the Nutrition Comparison Ranges including that a Pastured Egg contains a whopping 34% less cholesterol and 10% fewer calories than its supermarket variety.
+Pastured meat contains about half of the fat along with a broad variety of the richest sources of cancer-preventative benefits with healthy alternatives for losing weight while eating plenty of good foods at the same time.

 Quarry Hill Farm website currently has a short video with Sloane Six and is well worth watching.